vas3k/btt-touchbar-presets/README.md

 Here we collect cool touch bar presets for [BetterTouchTool](https://boastr.net).
 Feel free to send your own configs in pull-requests.
 Do not forget to attach a screenshot (⇧⌘6) and write some description to this README.

+**upd: Repo is closed.** Much time has passed since the [original article](http://vas3k.com/blog/touchbar/) was written.
+BTT author has added many cool features that you can use instead of our hand-made widgets.
+The bad news: our presets are mostly not working now.
+At the beginning we tried to update them for each new version of BTT, but there were so many incompatible changes that we gave up.
+So, just use this article as a guide and you will be able to create something even cooler.
+I am very proud that we had such an impact on touchbar customization and BTT itself.
+Thank you, guys!

 ![Screenshot](static/logo.jpg?raw=true)